5/1 Webisode: NYS Shared Work Program – Retain Employees During a Slowdown

-The Buffalo Niagara Partnership is committed to providing employers with the latest information and resources to help you deal with COVID-19 and its impact on our community, state and nation.
-Please submit any business questions to BNP Business Link or visit our resource page – it is updated daily to provide you with the most current information.
+The Buffalo Niagara Partnership is committed to providing employers with the latest information and resources to help you deal with COVID-19 and its impact on our community, state, and nation.
+Visit our Events Page and Resource Page, as they are updated regularly to provide you with the most current information.

 We will continue to follow up as more information becomes available.
 Given the fluidity of this situation, please feel free to reach out to us with questions at email@example.com and even more importantly, if you are willing to share best practices.

 Thank you to Emily Buerger, HR Generalist, Alcott HR and Matthew Miller, Partner, Rupp Baase Pfalzgraf Cunningham Attorneys for their expertise: